 Identical vs. Fraternal Twins

 Fraternal twins, on the other hand, develop when there are two different eggs in the mother’s womb that are fertilized by two different sperm.
-Fraternal twins will not have exactly the same DNA, although like other siblings, they can be expected to share some of the DNA they inherit from both parents.
+Fraternal twins will not have the exact same DNA, although like other siblings, they can be expected to share some of the DNA they inherit from both parents.

 Need More Information?